Molarity Calculations#

 Calulating Molarity#

 Oftentimes when performing enzymatic reactions it is important to know the number of molecules per unit volume.
 This is called the molarity of a sample.
-By controling the number of DNA molecules added to a sample we can ensure they are enough enzyme molecules to properly cataylze the reaction.
+By controling the number of DNA molecules added to a sample we can ensure there are enough enzyme molecules to properly cataylze the reaction.

 Since DNA fragments can be different lengths, we need to employ a conversion that calculates the weight of each molecule of DNA.
 This will be specific to each experiment as different protocols will generate DNA fragments of different lengths.